 Wix also flaunts some in-built SEO features, but they are so basic that you can easily shrug them off with no negative impact.
 The way the system is designed is set in stone and no plugin you use is going to change that.

-Who Wins: WordPress takes this one with ease.
+Takeaway: WordPress takes this one with ease.
 Not only are there many default options you can leverage, but the depth of control makes it the ideal environment for SEO.
 Wix is useful enough for some basic search engine optimization but nothing more.

 Let’s be honest – all web applications hide potential weaknesses.

 As the most popular CMS out there, WordPress is understandably often a target of hacker attacks.
-While the devs and your host have its security in mind, the ultimate job of keeping everything safe is up to you.
+While the developers and your host have its security in mind, the ultimate job of keeping everything safe is up to you.
 Finding the right tools, keeping the WP core and plugins updated, monitoring for attacks – you have to consider more than a few things for starters.

 That’s why, when it comes to WordPress, finding a good hosting partner is more than essential.
 ScalaHosting is a big supporter of the WP project, so we have developed SWordPress Manager, to help you keep all installations and plugins secure and up to date.